Capture the flag activities are often used in team-building workshops to promote communication, strategy, problem-solving, and teamwork.

 To complete a capture the flag activity:

-• Explain the rules: Teams must try to capture the other team’s flag and return it to their home base, while also protecting their own flag from being captured
+- Explain the rules: Teams must try to capture the other team’s flag and return it to their home base while protecting their flag from capture.

 Cost and Resources